rien n'est simple, mais tout est facile

 - Via Grover's Algorithm, we might be able to discover the monster at the end of this quantum book.

-- Jefferson's Time Warp algorithm, and while we're at it, timer wheels and even x86 timing.
+- While we're at it, timer wheels and even x86 timing.

-- Ling adders, Blum's axioms, and Rice's Theorem are all named after people smarter than me...
+- Blum's axioms and Rice's Theorem are both named after people smarter than me...

 - Please adhere to the various standards (even where mutually contradictory)

-- As one judge said to another, 'Be just, and when you can't be just, be arbitrary.'
+- As one judge said to another, 'Be just, and if you can't be just, be arbitrary.'

 - Topology Discovery.
 Online tools for Internet analytics.